lcbpublic/libUtil/README.md

 (currently 'jessie' and 'stretch').
 I have neither the time, the resources, nor the motivation (I _did_ mention I'm writing this for my _own_ use didn't I? :^> ) to worry about anything else.
-However, should somebody be sufficintly motivated, I would _guess_ that it wouldn't be hard to port to other GNU/Linux systems/distributions.
+However, should somebody be sufficiently motivated, I would _guess_ that it wouldn't be hard to port to other GNU/Linux systems/distributions.
 Maybe even other *nix systems and/or compilers.
-Windows?  _Maybe_ Cygwin but who knnows?
+Windows?  _Maybe_ Cygwin but who knows?
 Beyond that, you are _so_ on your own!

 Thus far (which isn't very far at all) I'm planning to have four main areas of
 functionality: